Our Perspective on Christian Leadership

 Whether any organization is flourishing or floundering, it usually comes back to the presence or absence of one thing: effective leadership.
 Leaders bear the bulk of responsibility for any organization’s success or failure.
 They cannot escape this accountability.

-This is principle is true of nations, armies, businesses, and even football teams.
+This principle is true of nations, armies, businesses, and even football teams.
 (A team of all-pro players, led by an incompetent coach, will never win the Super Bowl.)
-This principle is also true of local churches.
-Leadership is the single most important differentiator between effective and ineffective organizations.
+It’s also true of local churches.
+Leadership is the single most important differentiator between fruitful and unproductive organizations.

-Godly leadership, therefore, is absolutely essential for thriving churches.
+Godly leadership, therefore, is absolutely essential for fruitful churches.
 But this does not mean that leadership is the only relevant factor.
 Fervent prayer, biblical wisdom, spiritual maturity, and effective ministry are essential, too.

 Still, “good,” spiritually-minded churches, with great Bible teaching and lots of prayer, can flounder.
 This shows that while spiritual vitality is essential, it is not sufficient.
 Effective leadership is required, too.

-So a dynamic, flourishing church will be led by biblical, prayerful, and spiritual pastors.
-And also, these pastors will be effective, self-sacrificing leaders who know and practice all the disciplines of effective leadership.
+So a dynamic, flourishing church will be led by biblical, prayerful, and spiritual pastors and elders.
+And also, these leaders must be effective, mature, self-sacrificing believers who know and practice all the disciplines of effective leadership.

-When pastors decide to truly lead, they alter the trajectory of a church and change the history of the world.
-When God uses a leader to change a church, its community is transformed.
-When God uses a church to transform a community, the world is altered forever.
+When pastors decide to truly lead, they alter the trajectory of a church and alter the history of the world.
+When God uses a leader to change a church, the surrounding community is transformed.
+When God uses a church to transform a community, the world is changed forever.